Cabeda/data-impostor/src/content/blog/2024/20241002-glue_script_duckdb/index.md

 heroImage: ./duck.jpg
 ---

-*So, with me having to do a bit more with AWS glue, I have a couple of features I would like to test out on the platform.
-One of those is to test if we could run DuckDB on it and how it would fare with a constrained instance.
-At first, I thought the minimum was the 2 DPU's plus a spark environment setup but after a closer look AWS Glue is able to scale down to a single DPU or 1/16 DPUs ig we forego spark and just want to run glue python scripts.
-With this I decided to see how useful would this be for a normal workload.
+With my increasing use of AWS Glue, I wanted to test some features on the platform, particularly running DuckDB on a constrained instance.
+Initially, I thought the minimum requirement was 2 DPUs with a Spark environment setup.
+However, AWS Glue can scale down to a single DPU or even 1/16 DPUs if we forego Spark and just run [Glue Python scripts](https://docs.aws.amazon.com/glue/latest/dg/add-job-python.html).
+This led me to explore how useful this setup would be for a typical workload.

-## The test
+## The Test

-For this article I decided to do the following:
+For this article, I decided to:

-1. process a small dataset (1GB) using DuckDB and see how it performs.
+1. Process a small dataset (1GB) using DuckDB and evaluate its performance.
-2. Retrieve the dataset from an s3 bucket
+2. Retrieve the dataset from an S3 bucket.
-3. Process it and write it back to another s3 bucket.
+3. Process it and write it back to another S3 bucket.

-Run all the steps above using the smallest DPU available (1/16 DPU) and see how it performs.
+All steps were run using the smallest DPU available (1/16 DPU) to see how it performs.

 ![alt text](images/image.png)

-> Note: At first I planned on running DuckDB through Ibis.
-Some people are put off by the SQL interface and Ibis provides a stop gap for that.
-However, Ibis requires python 3.9 and AWS Glue python scripts run only 3.8.
+> Initially, I planned to run DuckDB through Ibis to provide a more user-friendly interface.
+However, [Ibis](https://ibis-project.org/) requires Python 3.9, while AWS Glue Python scripts run on Python 3.8.

-## Running DuckDB directly
+## Running DuckDB Directly

-I started by generating the dataset locally using the following code:
+I started by generating the dataset locally using the following SQL code ([source](https://duckdb.org/docs/guides/snippets/create_synthetic_data.html)):

 ```sql